Oxydol

 Oxydol is a brand of laundry detergent sold in the United States, Canada, and the United Kingdom.

+History

+Inception and early years

-It was created in 1914 by Thomas Hedley Co. of Newcastle upon Tyne and purchased by Procter & Gamble in 1927.
+It was created in 1914 by Thomas Hedley Co. of Newcastle upon Tyne and purchased by Procter & Gamble in 1930.
 It was P&G's first laundry soap.
 In the 1930s, Oxydol was the sponsor of the Ma Perkins radio show, considered the first soap opera; as such, Oxydol sponsorship put the "soap" in "soap opera".

 In the mid-1950s, the soap was suffering declining sales, due in large part to P&G's introduction of its popular detergent, Tide.
 As a result, the soap formula was discontinued, and Oxydol was transformed into a detergent product, with color safe bleach.

+Later years

+In 1992, Ultra Oxydol was introduced.

 P&G sold the brand in 2000 to Redox Brands, a marketing company founded by former Procter & Gamble employees.
 Redox Brands was merged into CR Brands in 2006.

 In 2019, the brand was sold to Fab+Kind, which also owns the former US Phoenix Brands detergents.

-In 2021, FMCG Global Brands Limited, acquired the Oxydol brand for the United Kingdom.
+In 2021, Fantastik Brands Limited, acquired the Oxydol brand for the United Kingdom.